OECD calls for G20 structural reforms as global growth prospects dim

-BRUSSELS (Reuters) - The Organisation for Economic Cooperation and Development (OECD) called on Friday on the world’s 20 biggest economies to step up the slowing pace of reforms to boost economic growth amid slowing trade and weak investment.
+SHANGHAI (Reuters) - The Organisation for Economic Cooperation and Development (OECD) called on Friday on the world’s 20 biggest economies to step up the slowing pace of reforms to boost economic growth amid sluggish trade and weak investment.

 Finance ministers and central bank governors of the 20 biggest economies, the G20, are meeting in Shanghai over the weekend to address the weaker global growth outlook.